smart-data-models/dataModel.WifiNetwork/WifiPointOfInterest/doc/spec.md

         model: https://schema.org/Number
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     timeInstant:
       description: 'Timestamp of the payload .
 There can be production environments where the attribute type is equal to the `ISO8601` string.
 If so, it must be considered as a synonym of `DateTime`.
-This attribute is kept for backwards compatibility with old FIWARE reference implementations.'
+This attribute is kept for backwards compatibility with old FIWARE reference implementations'
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/Datetime
         type: Property
     type:
-      description: 'NGSI Entity type. it has to be WifiPointOfInterest'
+      description: NGSI Entity type. it has to be WifiPointOfInterest
       enum:
         - WifiPointOfInterest
       type: string